The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 Independent travel to The Speech House Hotel in Coleford.
 Check in is from 2pm.
 Meet your tour leader at approximately 6:30pm in the hotel for a briefing before dinner.

-Kington to Hay on Wye.
-This walk includes possibly the best part of the entire trail.
-From the Hergest Ridge there are lovely views of the Shropshire Hills and ahead to Hay Bluff and the Black Mountains.
+of the Shropshire Hills and ahead to Hay Bluff and the Black Mountains to admire.
 Beyond the small village of Gladestry, more open country follows as the trail crosses the smaller expanse of the Disgwyfla Hill before descending to a network of lanes.
-The highlight of the latter stages is Bettws Dingle, beyond which the path takes us to the River Wye.
-There follows a series of fields before the trail returns to the river on the edge of Hay on Wye.
+The highlight of the latter stages is Bettws Dingle, a tree lined haven, beyond which the path takes us to the River Wye.
+There follows a series of fields before the trail crosses the river to our finish in Hay on Wye.

-Hay on Wye to Llanthony.
 This is one of the most demanding days of the walks but is without doubt one of the most scenic.
-There is a steep climb up to Hay Bluff and through several fields before we reach the ridge.
-We then reach Hatterrall Hill where there are some fine views before descending to Llanthony with its Priory.
+After a gentle start to the day, we commence the steady but steep climb up to Hay Bluff and continue through several fields before we reach the ridge.
+Then commences one of the most glorious ridge walks along Hatterrall Ridge with magnificent views in all directions.
+The time eventually comes when we have to leave the ridge as we approach Hatterall Hill itself.
+We desend to Llanthony, with its Priory, to meet our waiting transport.

-Longtown to Treadam.
-Our walks today are mainly across agricultural land as well as the trail taking us to White Castle, one of the best preserved of the Marcher castles.
+We start todays walk at Longtown and climb back up onto the ridge at the point we left yesterday.
+The route continues along the ridge before finally leaving it behind as we drop down into Pandy.
+Our route is then mainly across agricultural land as the trail takes us to White Castle, one of the best preserved of the Marcher castles.
 Finally, we reach the village of Treadam.

 Departure after breakfast.
 Check out is by 10.30am.